Louisiana Court Records

 Contract Disputes and Property Disputes in Louisiana

 In Louisiana State, contract disputes and property disputes are legal matters that the court handles under the state civil code.
-Contract disputes occur when the parties involved cannot decide on the terms of a contract, while property disputes are disagreements that usually involve real estate.
+Contract disputes typically occur when the parties involved are unable to decide on the terms of a contract, while property disputes are disagreements that usually involve real estate.

 The District Court, the Justice of the Peace Court (JOP), and the City Court of the state Judicial Branch share jurisdiction over contract and property disputes, depending on the claims involved.
-The JOP Court has concurrent jurisdiction over matters involving property disputes and contract disputes claim up to $5,000.
+The JOP Court has concurrent jurisdiction over matters involving property disputes and contract disputes with claims of up to $5,000.

 What are Contract Disputes in Louisiana?